 From Belfast to Bogota to Basking Ridge, New Jersey, insurance specialists Kennedys are rapidly taking over the world.
-“Ten office openings over a 12-month period may seem like a lot”, revered senior partner Nick Thomas admits, but that’s not the half of it: Kennedys has also been busy poaching insurance lawyers from the likes of BLM, Mayer Brown and Hill Dickinson.
-Turnover in the UK alone was £118 million in 2017, aided by the addition of a Manchester-based commercial litigation outfit to the empire.
-Globally, turnover rose by a whopping 31% last year: Kennedys now boasts 37 offices in 22 countries.
+“Ten office openings over a 12-month period may seem like a lot”, revered senior partner Nick Thomas admits, but that’s not the half of it: Kennedys was busy last year poaching insurance lawyers from the likes of BLM, Mayer Brown and Hill Dickinson.
+More recently, it has attracted defectors from Norton Rose Fulbright.

 Even within the UK, Kennedys sprawls: trainees can apply to Birmingham, Cambridge, Chelmsford, Manchester and Taunton as well as the London HQ.
 The core of the firm’s business is defending insurance claims, as well as other big-bucks kinds of liability such as professional indemnity, personal injury and clinical negligence.
 Big recent cases include the successful defence of hip replacement manufacturer DePuy against a 300-patient defective product claim and overturning a high-profile personal injury payout by the London Paralympics to one of its volunteers.
 While the firm does point to non-contentious work and clients in other sectors, getting a training contract at an outfit trying to position itself as the “go-to firm for the insurance sector” without feigning at least a passing interest in the subject is going to be tough.